Cutting costs without sacrificing style

 by Rebecca Rogge

-Preparing for Life after College
+6 Things to Know to Prepare for Life after College

 When I signed the lease on my first apartment, the search, the fees, and the security deposit overwhelmed me.
 When I walked in the door to an empty home, I was rendered totally hopeless by the realization that I would somehow have to furnish it on the remainder of my limited finances.
 I cringed, thinking of my friends' sparse, mismatched apartments and resolved that somehow I would escape settling into first-apartment ignominy.
 With a few adventures and mistakes along the way, I now have a beautifully furnished and decorated apartment for about $300.
 Along the way, I picked up a few tips that helped me cut down on costs without sacrificing style.